How to use Distributed Rendering?

 - Both the workstations and the render nodes taking part in the distributed rendering must have Corona Renderer licenses active!

-- 3ds Max does not have to be activated.
+- 3ds Max does not have to be activated on the slaves.
 You may use the demo license, or even an expired demo license and that is absolutely fine with Autodesk licensing terms as 3ds Max will be used in command line mode only, without the user interface visible.

 Using Distributed Rendering